 Worth Reading : Top Native Ad Spy Tools

-AdBeat is quite similar to WhatRunsWhere.
+AdBeat is quite similar to WhatRunsWhere and other similar solutions in the market.
 However, it has certain advantages, such as better pricing and more plan options.

 You can search for a specific competitor’s ads across the web, get a look at the creatives that they are running, and find out which ads are being run on a specific domain.

 With each search, you will also get an Ad Impact overview, which will give you an idea of the ad spend of a competitor and the number of impressions they are getting, broken down by advertising source.

 In addition, if you have the Advanced Plan, you can also compare two specific competitors.
 This allows you to do more in-depth research into the marketing strategies of the top players in your industry.

 You can also view the top advertisers and ads in your industry, as well as an overview of the “movers and shakers.”
 All research analysis results can be downloaded as a report.